Table of contents

 3. Freshdesk

-Freshdesk is another option to consider that offers omnichannel support, automation, and integrations to help you tackle customer queries faster.
+Freshdesk is another option to consider, as it offers omnichannel support, automation, and integrations to help you tackle customer queries faster.

 Its collision detection feature helps avoid multiple agents responding to the same query.
 At the same time, ticket trend reports provide valuable insights into recurring issues and the overall efficiency of your support team.
 For teams working on a tight budget, Freshdesk also offers a forever-free plan.